samrose/foodwagon/README.md

 1. A background data updating/reconciliation using the `Oban` elixir project.
 This could access new copies of data, and update the records in the database as a "background" process.
 More information available at https://github.com/sorentwo/oban
 2. This application contains basic testing of the endpoints.
 With more time I would have produced tests to cover the parameter filtering based on the `name_contains` parameter submitted by the request.
 3. I would explore using the Google Business Profile API to obtain recent menus and potentially a more detailed data set on the types of foods that mobile food facilities prepare.
 Accessing this data could also happen in a background `Oban` process, comparing businesses with data available in the Google business profile API. see: https://developers.google.com/my-business/reference/rest/v4/FoodMenus
+4. The nix package manager was used to develop this project/create a reproducible development environment.
+With more time, I would have documented in more detail how to work with it.
+The minimum steps that are needed are: a.
+Install nix (https://nixos.org/download.html), b. run `nix develop` from the root of the project, c. open a new terminal in the root of the project run `nix develop` and then run `hivemind` to get postgresql server running`, d. in the original terminal, you can run the usual development steps of `mix ecto.create, mix ecto.migrte, mix run priv/repo/seeds.exs, iex -S mix phx.server`